 • Some people may want a variety of chew tool shapes and toughness levels.
 Sensory preferences can vary from day to day or even hour to hour.
 At times they may want something very chewy (the soft level).
 At other times they may want something more rigid that provides a lot of resistance / proprioceptive feedback to the jaw (XXT level).

 • Each toughness level is not necessarily 100% equal from shape to shape.
-For instance, our bracelet in XXT will feel tougher than our Brick in XXT.
-This is because geometry plays a role - the bracelet is “locked” into a circle so it can’t “give” as much.
-It doesn’t have as much room to squish and spread out as the Brick.
+For instance, the Dino-Bite in XXT will feel tougher than the Brick in XXT.
+This is because geometry plays a big role - the Dino-Bite is much wider / "beefier" whereas the Brick is more slender.
 As another example, our Saber Tooth narrows down to a point, so that part of the pendant feels a bit softer than the rest of the tooth (which is also why that shape is not recommended for avid chewing).
 We do our best to make things as consistent as possible though.
 And no matter the shape of the chew, there is always a definite progression of hardness between the levels from soft to XT to XXT.

 • Keep in mind that everyone has different preferences.
 We’ve had parents tell us that they've received their package and feel the XXT is too tough for their child, but when their child actually tries it, he/she loves it.
 XXT may feel too tough for one person’s jaw, but for others it is just right.
 We all have different levels of sensory needs.